-AI can help healthcare professionals diagnose patients by analyzing symptoms, suggesting personalized treatments, and predicting risk.
+AI technology can help healthcare professionals diagnose patients by analyzing symptoms, suggesting personalized treatments, and predicting risk.
 It can also detect abnormal results.

 Analyzing Symptoms, Suggesting Personalized Treatments, and Predicting Risk

-Many healthcare providers and organizations are already using intelligent symptom checkers.
+Many healthcare providers and health care organizations are already using intelligent symptom checkers.
 This machine learning technology asks patients a series of questions about their symptoms and, based on their answers, informs them of appropriate next steps for seeking care.
 Buoy Health offers a web-based, AI-powered health assistant that healthcare organizations are using to triage patients who have symptoms of COVID-19.
 It offers personalized information and recommendations based on the latest guidance from the Centers for Disease Control and Prevention (CDC).

-Additionally, AI can take precision medicine—healthcare tailored to the individual—to the next level by synthesizing information and drawing conclusions, allowing for more informed and personalized treatment.
+Additionally, AI technology can take precision medicine—healthcare tailored to the individual—to the next level by synthesizing information and drawing conclusions, allowing for more informed and personalized treatment.
 Deep learning models have the ability to analyze massive amounts of data, including information about a patient’s genetic content, other molecular/cellular analysis, and lifestyle factors—and find relevant research that can help doctors select treatments.

 Imaging tools can advance the diagnostic process for clinicians.
 The San Francisco–based company Enlitic develops deep learning medical tools to improve radiology diagnoses by analyzing medical data.
 These tools allow clinicians to better understand and define the aggressiveness of cancers.
 In some cases, these tools can replace the need for tissue samples with “virtual biopsies,” which would aid clinicians in identifying the phenotypes and genetic properties of tumors.